 The sides reportedly clashed briefly at the pro-Trump “Pittsburgh Not Paris” rally, but no major incidents so far have been reported.

 "I was elected to represent the citizens of Pittsburgh, not Paris,” Trump said Thursday in announcing that the United States would withdraw from the 2015 Paris Climate Agreement, in which industrial nations have agreed to limit greenhouses gases.
 “It is time to put Youngstown, Ohio; Detroit, Michigan and Pittsburgh, Pennsylvania ... before Paris, France.”

-Organizers for the "March for Truth" rallies Saturday say their objective is to “let our elected leaders know that Americans want answers.”
+Organizers for the "March for Truth" rallies Saturday said their objective was to “let our elected leaders know that Americans want answers.”

-And they suggest the nationwide rallies are not part of the so-called “resist” Trump efforts, saying, “The legitimacy of our democracy is more important than the interests of any party, or any president."
+And they suggested the nationwide rallies are not part of the so-called “resist” Trump efforts, saying, “The legitimacy of our democracy is more important than the interests of any party, or any president."

-And sponsors include such liberal-leaning groups as Swing Left, Progressive Democrats of America and the National Organization for Women.
+And sponsors included such liberal-leaning groups as Swing Left, Progressive Democrats of America and the National Organization for Women.

 “Eventually, you wake up with a knot in your gut about what the president might do or say,” John Lovett, who was a speechwriter for former President Barack Obama, said at the Washington, D.C., rally.
 “We can take back the White House.”